DogtoothTrail/texas_saltygrass/README.md

 ## folder descriptions
 ### /data
-This folder contains all the data files from the experiment.
+This folder contains all data files from the experiment.

 ## file descriptions
 ### /data/cn_data.csv